nocturnalpie/training-examples/Ideas.md

 - Add sales - specific items & individual items

 - Cart menu is not accessible (can't get to go to cart button)

-- Refreshing on a product page breaks things